KSP-CKAN/CKAN/Spec.md

 - `download_size`
 - `resources.ci`

-An `x_netkan_jenkins` object may be provided to customize how the metadata is fetched from the Jenkins server.
-The object has the following properties:
+An `x_netkan_jenkins` field may be provided to customize how the metadata is fetched from the Jenkins server.
+It is an `object` with the following fields:

 - `build` (type: `string`, enumerated) (default: `"stable"`)<br/>
    Specifies the type of build to use.
 Possible values are `"any"`, `"completed"`, `"failed"`, `"stable"`,